 The PG1 marks the start of a line signature Nike basketball shoes for Paul George.
 The inspiration for the shoe comes from his favorite basketball sneaker, the Nike Zoom Crusader.
-The forefoot strap is George’s idea, and it is held in place by Flywire.
 There is a sizable piece of Zoom technology installed in the midfoot area of the outsole.

 You know this is the right pair for you because: